projectcalico/calico/docs/DigitalOcean.md

 ```

 ## Create a couple of containers and check connectivity
-On one host, run:
+On the first host, run:
 ```
 export DOCKER_HOST=localhost:2377
 docker run -e CALICO_IP=192.168.1.1 -e CALICO_PROFILE=test --name container-1 -tid busybox
 ```
-On another host, run:
+On the second host, run:
 ```
 export DOCKER_HOST=localhost:2377
 docker run -e CALICO_IP=192.168.1.2 -e CALICO_PROFILE=test --name container-2 -tid busybox
 ```
-Then, the two containers should be able to ping each other:
+Then, run the following on the second host to see the that two containers are be able to ping each other:
 ```
 docker exec container-2 ping -c 4 192.168.1.1
 ```